Delay Shines at PGAV Designing Themed Spaces

 “My biggest challenge as an intern has been learning a multitude of new things simultaneously while staying on task and trying to absorb all the new knowledge,” the senior said.
 “Having the chance to meet like-minded people who are excited and passionate every day about the work they are creating is incredibly rewarding.”

 At PGAV, Delay has worked toward her goals of zoo design by collaborating with multiple teams on diverse projects, each presenting unique responsibilities.
-For instance, she was responsible for matching the building numbers to labels and adding them to the master plan for a confidential zoo project in China.
+For instance, she was responsible for organizing all the understory planting and tree placement for an entire zone of a confidential zoo project in China.
 She has also developed the CAD map for a confidential overseas theme park, converting the design from a rendered map and ensuring it adhered to the zones provided by the client.
 Needless to say, higher ups at PGAV have taken notice.

 “Carly has been an amazing asset to the company,” said Dan O’Neill, who serves as the director of land planning and design for PGAV.
 “She has jumped into multiple projects, showcasing a great ability to collaborate with different folks and support varying project needs.”